PombertLab/SYNY/README.md

 Syntenic blocks identified by SYNY are indicated by ribbons.
 These ribbons are color-coded based on the chromosomes/contigs present in the reference genome used.
 If desired, color coding can be set by cluster instead with `--clusters`.
 This option is useful when working with prokaryotes featuring a single chromosome, so that the ribbons are not all of the same color.

-By default, contigs will be labelled by numbers in the Circos plots.
+By default, contigs will be labelled by arabic and roman numerals in the Circos plots.
+Contigs from the reference (query) are labelled by roman numerals; others are labelled by arabic numerals.
 If desired, contigs can instead be labelled by their names with the `--labels names` command line option.
 Label sizes (default: 36) and fonts can be further adjusted with the `--label_size` and `--label_font` command line options.
 Possible fonts are: `light`, `normal`, `default`, `semibold`, `bold`, `italic`, `bolditalic`, `italicbold` (see this Circos [tutorial](https://circos.ca/documentation/tutorials/ideograms/labels/) for details).

 ```Bash